-The atmosphere contains about 21% of Oxygen which is an essential element for survival of all living organisms.
+The atmosphere contains about 21% of oxygen which is an essential element for survival of all living organisms.

-It is also important for the combustion, we read about this in the chapter 'Combustion, flame and fuels'.
-Carbon dioxide which is 0.03% is essential for the process of photosynthesis in plants.
+Also, it is equally important for the process of combustion we already read in the physics chapter 'Combustion, flame and fuels'.
+Carbon dioxide which is 0.033% is essential for the process of photosynthesis in plants.

 All the other components have their own importance and all are in a naturally balanced state.

-When this composition or the state of balance in air is disturbed either by any natural phenomenon or by human activities, it is then called "Air-Pollution" and the substances responsible for disturbing this naturally occurring balance in air are said to be "Air Pollutants".
+When this balanced state is disturbed either by some natural phenomena or by human activities, it is then called "Air-Pollution" and substances responsible disturbing this naturally occurring balance are said to be "Pollutants".